Charlie9009/CI_MS1_MYGYM/README.md

 * Fixed better performance score by replacing jquery and bootstap for newer versions

+* The online-training section and group-section pushed eachother down.
+I fixed it by changing the font size and margins in both full size and responsive rules.

 ### Known bugs

 * Cant sign in to the page.
 This will be implemented in the future.